SYAN83/proxycrawl/README.md

 ## How to use

+`proxycrawl` includes three classes:
-`proxycrawl` includes two classes, `ProxySession` for synchronous HTTP requests and `AsynoProxySession` for asynchronous HTTP Requests in Python.
+ `ProxySession` for synchronous HTTP requests, `AsynoProxySession` for asynchronous HTTP Requests, as well as `ScrapyProxyRequest` for scrapy.

 1. `ProxySession` inherits `requests.Session` class: